 As part of UCCs commitment to lifelong learning and continuing professional development, a selection of short part-time modules are on offer in UCC.

 These Continuing Professional Modules (CPDs) are stand-alone modules and can be undertaken after a primary degree or equivalent has been achieved.
+The credits awarded for these CPD modules is called ECTS credits - European Credit Transfer System Credits.
+Full details on what a module means is outlined here.
 Recognition for completion of these modules is in the form of a transcript of results.
 The CPD modules allow for flexibility in learning such that you can take one or more modules up to a maximum of 15 credits in any academic year.
 Students can only take 20 credits worth of individual CPD modules in total.
 If you wish to continue studying having taken 20 credits you will have to apply for the full programme.
 In some cases the completion of a CPD module may allow exemptions from sections of a programme if a student subsequently applies for a relevant Postgraduate Certificate or Diploma within a certain timeframe of completion.
 This time varies between 3 and 5 years depending on the content of the CPD module and full programme.
-Further information on CPD Modules can be found here:

 CPD offerings take place in UCC throughout the whole year, across all Colleges, Schools, Departments, Units and Centres.
 We have currently classified the CPD based on the College/School that offers it, but keep in mind that offerings outside of your professional area may also meet requirements for your CPD.